-Ewedu is a green, leafy vegetable commonly used in West African, Middle Eastern, and North African cuisines.
+Ewedu is a green vegetable widely used in West African, Middle Eastern, and North African cuisines.
+When cooked, it is slimy in a somewhat similar way to okra.

 Cooking with Ewedu